knowledgetechnologyuhh/FabuLight-ASD/README.md

 FabuLight-ASD is an active speaker detection model based on [Light-ASD](https://github.com/Junhua-Liao/Light-ASD), which incorporates body pose as an additional modality.

-FabuLight-ASD is to be published in the paper titled **FabuLight-ASD: Unveiling Speech Activity via Body Language**, which is currently under double-blind review at Neural Computing and Applications.

 ***

 ## Dependencies